woodRock/fishy-business/docs/source/minutes.rst

 Notes:
     * Faculty of Graduate Research (FGR) - office on Kelburn Parade.
-    * Forms and information for enrollment is available at the FGR website.
+    * Forms and information for enrollment is available at the FGR website https://www.wgtn.ac.nz/fgr
     * Booked a room for study in MARU101 - Desk 33
     * See Duncan in ECS for an account.
     * Can work up to 12 hours per week.